tschermer02/topoCurve1/references/paper.md

 processing workflows introduce systematic slope and curvature-dependent error that results from projecting topography onto a 2-D map plane (Minár et al. 2020; Klema et al. 2025), impacting the accuracy and utility of these connections.
-The workflow implemented in ‘TopoCurve‘ avoids some of this error through a formal surface-theory approach based on foundational ideas of Carl Frederick Gauss (Gauss 1902), which itself laid the groundwork for modern differential geometry and manifold theory
+The workflow implemented in *TopoCurve* avoids some of this error through a formal surface-theory approach based on foundational ideas of Carl Frederick Gauss (Gauss 1902), which itself laid the groundwork for modern differential geometry and manifold theory